GarlandZhang/gans_in_action_notes/Chapter-7.md

   * generator is unchanged but discriminator now has an extra task which is to classify the digit (if its not fake)
   * in GAN, we use Discriminator to make Generator better.
 In SGAN, we goal is to make semi-supervised classifier (discriminator) as accurate as fully supervised classifier

+### Training objective of SGAN
+"The Generator’s goal is to aid this process by serving as a source of additional information (the fake data it produces) that helps the Generator learn the relevant patterns in the data, enhancing its classification accuracy.
+At the end of the training, the Generator gets discarded, and we use the trained Discriminator as a classifier."

 ![sgan_arch](https://i.gyazo.com/d5f69f8f00aaf0b2963ff66052197c11.png)